hmchou56/centra8/centra3/abci.md

 **This is a tentative plan and the itinerary may change.**

-* Please note that transportation and lunch expenses are *not* covered by the host team.
-Round-trip train ticket from Tokyo Station to and from Kashiwanoha Campus Station: 1,620yen.
+* Please note that lunch is *not* provided today.
+A group bus will take all participants to ABCI facility.
 <br>
 <br>
 <hr>